netdata/netdata/collectors/charts.d.plugin/sensors/README.md

-# Sensors monitoring with Netdata
+# Linux machine sensors monitoring with Netdata

 > THIS MODULE IS OBSOLETE.
 > USE [THE PYTHON ONE](../../python.d.plugin/sensors) - IT SUPPORTS MULTIPLE JOBS AND IT IS MORE EFFICIENT